mohit2708/Database/interview_question_and_answer.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 What is database?
+* A database is an organized collection of data, stored and retrieved digitally from a remote or local computer system.
+Databases can be vast and complex, and such databases are developed using fixed design and modeling approaches.
-Database is nothing but an organized form of data for easy access, storing, retrieval and managing of data.
-This is also known as structured form of data which can be accessed in many ways.
+* Database is nothing but an organized form of data for easy access, storing, retrieval and managing of data.
+* This is also known as structured form of data which can be accessed in many ways.

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 What Is Sql?